Eva

 Your AI general manager

 Learning how to start a cleaning business is one of the most practical moves you can make in 2026.
-The startup costs are low, demand for residential cleaning is steady, and you can be earning within weeks rather than months.
+The startup costs are low (see our 2026 cleaning business startup costs and profit report for the real numbers), demand for residential cleaning is steady, and you can be earning within weeks rather than months.
 This guide walks through the real steps in order: deciding what you offer, the legal and money setup, landing your first clients, and the tools that keep the work from swallowing your whole week.
 None of it requires experience or a big bankroll to begin.

 Is starting a cleaning business worth it?